auth0/docs/articles/getting-started/the-basics.md

 When you create your tenant, you are asked for the region you want to use.
 This choice affects which regional subdomain will be assigned to you and where your data will be hosted.
 For example, if you pick US then the name format will be `YOUR-TENANT-NAME.auth0.com`, for Europe it will be `YOUR-TENANT-NAME.eu.auth0.com`, and so forth.
 In our example, the owner of `Example-Co` picked the name `example-co` and chose Americas as their region.
 Therefore their domain is `example-co.auth0.com`.

-### Custom domains

-We recommend using *custom domains*, like `example-co.com`, for production environments to give your users the most secure and seamless experience.
-If you have a [**single-tenant** implementation](/private-cloud), you can deploy your custom domain in either the cloud managed by Auth0 or an AWS cloud managed by you
+Alternatively, you can use [custom domains](#custom-domains), which we highly recommend for a production environment, like `example-co.com`.
+(This option does require an additional cost.)
+Using a custom domain gives your users the most secure and seamless experience.
+If you have a [**single-tenant** implementation](/private-cloud), you can deploy your custom domain in either the cloud managed by Auth0 or an AWS cloud that you manage.
 See [Custom Domains](/custom-domains) to learn more about all the features.

 ## Application